-Recognizing the signs and symptoms of drug abuse can help parents to avoid being caught off guard when the use of substances begins to disrupt the life of their teen.
-Each drug causes different effects in the user, but according to Medline Plus, parents can look for the following signs as a tip-off that drug abuse may be the root cause:
+Recognizing the signs and symptoms of teen drug use can help parents to avoid being surprised.
+Consequently, when the use of substances disrupts the life of a teen, you can be armed with the information you need.
+Each drug causes different effects.
+According to Medline Plus, parents can look for the following signs of drug abuse:

 - New smells.
-Marijuana, alcohol and substances that create fumes for huffing are all very pungent.
-Parents who notice strong and unfamiliar smells in their homes, cars or on their teen’s possessions may be tipped off to drug abuse.
+Marijuana, alcohol, and substances that create fumes for huffing are all pungent.
+Parents who notice strong smells in their homes, cars, or on their teen’s possessions may be tipped off to drug abuse

 - Changes in personality.
-If your teen’s mood alters significantly and quickly or if sudden and extreme mood changes are the new order of the day, it could be a normal sign of teenage hormones – or it could be a sign of drug abuse.
+If your teen’s mood alters significantly and quickly, it could be a normal sign of teenage hormones or it could be a sign of drug abuse

 - Changes in interest.
-Suddenly losing interest in sports, hobbies and goals that once monopolized their thoughts and time can be a sign that something else has become a teen’s top priority – and if this happens at the same time as some of the other changes, this can potentially mean that drug abuse is an issue.
+Suddenly losing interest in sports, hobbies, and goals can be a sign that something else has become a priority.
+Also, if this happens at the same time as some of the other changes, this can potentially mean that drug abuse is an issue

 - Changes in friends.
-Trading in old friends or suddenly hanging out with a new crowd that seems to have different values may signify that the teen is changing his or her interests and perspective – and that can include a new take on drug abuse and a willingness to take risks.
+Trading old friends or suddenly hanging out with a new crowd may signify that the teen is changing his or her interests and perspective.
+In addition, it can include a new take on drug use and a willingness to take risks.

 Stop Drug Abuse From Becoming Addiction

-According to the US National Library of Medicine, about 15 percent of high school seniors have reported abuse of prescription drugs and 32 percent said that they abused marijuana during the year prior to the survey.
+According to the US National Library of Medicine, about 15 percent of high school seniors have reported abuse of prescription drugs.
+32 percent said that they abused marijuana during the year prior to the survey.
 Inhalants are a common drug of abuse among younger teens, according to the same source.
-It is important for parents to realize that the risk that their teen will abuse drugs during their high school years is high but that they have the power to help their teen get back on track when they take certain measures.
-These include:
+It is important for parents to realize that the risk that their teen will abuse drugs during their high school years is high.
+But that they have the power to help their teen get back on track when they take certain measures.

 - Set Boundaries.
-Sitting down and discussing the issue of drug abuse directly is the best way to make boundaries clear.
-Choosing a time when the teen is lucid and when the parent is calm is important; making sure that boundaries make sense is also key.
-Parents should clearly outline the expectations going forward and the consequences if those expectations are not met.
-Offering the teen a chance to ask questions and discuss his or her feelings on drug abuse can help them and the parents to get a handle on what else may be driving the drug abuse so that can be addressed as well.
+Sitting down and discussing the issue of drug abuse is the best way to establish boundaries.
+Choose a time when the teen is lucid.
+Be calm.
+Make sure that boundaries make sense.
+Parents should clearly outline the expectations going forward.
+You need consequences if expectations are not met.
+Offering the teen a chance to ask questions and discuss his or her feelings on drug abuse can help them.
+Furthermore, this may determine what else may be driving the behaviors so underlying issues can be addressed.

 - Follow up With Treatment.
-If the teen continually breaks the rules despite open communication, clear boundaries and follow-through on consequences, treatment may be necessary.
-Counseling and outpatient care may be the first step if occasional drug abuse is an issue; however, if repeated drug abuse occurs or the teen makes dangerous choices while under the influence, a more comprehensive treatment choice may be more appropriate.
+If teens break the rules despite open communication, boundaries, and follow-through, treatment may be necessary.
+Counseling and outpatient care may be the first step.
+But, if repeated drug abuse occurs or the teen makes dangerous choices, treatment may be best.

 What Makes Teen Treatment Different?

-Young people engage in drug use for different reasons than do adults, and as such, they need different treatment methods to help them break the cycle of addiction.
-Some of the root causes and co-occurring issues that are addressed in teen-specific drug rehab include:
+Young people engage in drug use for different reasons than adults.
+Due to this, they need different treatment methods to help them break the cycle of addiction.
+Some of the root causes and co-occurring issues that addressed in teen drug rehab include:

 - Self-image issues.
-The cause of many problems amongst teenagers, including drug addiction, alcohol addiction and eating disorders, coping with a poor sense of self can lead to escapist behavior that includes substance abuse.
+Often, the cause of drug addiction, alcohol addiction, and eating disorders, is a poor sense of self.
+This can lead to escapist behavior that includes substance abuse.

 - Problems at home.
-Many teenagers turn to drugs as a means of escaping their problems at home.
+Many teenagers turn to drugs to escape problems at home.
 This is most common in families where there is physical abuse, sexual abuse or other forms of neglect and conflict.

 - Co-occurring disorders.
-Attention deficit and hyperactivity disorder (ADHD), depression and eating disorders are among the most common mental health disorders among teens that co-occur with drug abuse and addiction.
-These problems will need to be addressed at the same time that drug abuse is treated in order to achieve optimum success.
+Bipolar Disorder, Borderline Personality Disorder, Attention deficit and hyperactivity disorder (ADHD), depression, and eating disorders are commonly co-occurring with drug abuse and addiction.
+Therefore, these problems will need to be addressed at the same time that drug abuse is treated to achieve optimum success.

 The Difference Between Outpatient and Residential Drug Treatment

-According to the National Institute on Drug Abuse (NIDA), here are some of the ways that both types of treatment can help teens fighting drug abuse and addiction:
+According to the National Institute on Drug Abuse (NIDA), here are ways treatment helps teens fight substance use disorder:

 - Relapse prevention.
-Both inpatient and outpatient treatment have measures in place to stop teens from abusing drugs.
-Outpatient programs offer random drug testing while inpatient care provides 24-hour supervision.
+Inpatient and outpatient treatment have measures in place to stop teens from abusing drugs.
+Outpatient programs offer random drug testing.
+Inpatient care provides 24-hour supervision.

-- Personal counseling.
-Many teens use drugs and alcohol in an attempt to deal with underlying issues and trauma.
-During personal counseling, teens have the opportunity to explore those issues and begin healing on a deeper level that will improve every part of their lives as well as address the drug abuse issue.
+- Individual counseling.
+Many teens use drugs and alcohol to deal with underlying issues and trauma.
+In counseling, teens explore issues to heal on a deeper level.

 - Family therapy.
-Problems at home may be at the root of drug abuse issues for teens but they certainly become an issue when drugs and alcohol are a frequent problem.
-At a rehab center designed for teens specifically, family therapy is a part of the program and provides parents, guardians, siblings and addicted teens with a safe place to learn how to heal after past issues and face the future with the right communication tools and expectations.
+Problems at home may be at the root of drug abuse issues for teens.
+At teen rehab, family therapy is a part of the program.
+This provides parents, guardians, siblings, and teens with a safe place to learn.
+The entire family can learn how to move forward with the right communication tools and expectations.

 - Peer interaction.
-Group sessions happen at both inpatient and outpatient rehab programs and offer teens the chance to practice positive interactions while also showing them that they are not alone in their struggle against drug and alcohol abuse.
-At residential treatment, dorm living offers teens more opportunities to positively interact and bond with peers.
+Group sessions happen at inpatient and outpatient rehab programs.
+They offer teens the chance to practice positive interactions.
+This also shows them that they are not alone.
+At residential treatment, teens get more opportunities to positively interact and bond with peers.

 - Aftercare.
-Both inpatient and outpatient addiction treatment centers follow up with teens through a variety of aftercare services.
-These include but are not limited to 12-step meetings, ongoing family and personal therapies, and alternative treatments like yoga, acupuncture, nutritional counseling, workout training and more.
+Both inpatient and outpatient addiction treatment centers follow up with aftercare services.
+These include but are not limited to counseling, 12-step meetings, family therapy, workshops, and alternative practices like yoga, meditation, and more.

 Learn More: Contact Newport Academy Today

-Newport Academy provides both residential addiction treatment and outpatient care designed for teens.
-The staff is comprised of caring professionals – all of whom have devoted their lives to helping teens overcome addiction and enjoy long, healthy lives.
+In conclusion, Newport Academy provides both residential treatment and outpatient care for teens.
+Our staff is comprised of caring professionals.
+All of us are devoted to helping teens overcome and live long, healthy lives.